 On contacting the CBI I was advised that when they receive a complaint it goes through a vetting process to decide whether it merits an investigation.
-This means they will consider my complaint, take into account any other information they have, and decide whether or not to carry out a formal investigation.
+This means they will consider my complaint, take into account any other information they have, and decide whether to carry out a formal investigation.

 What Use Were They?
 None!

 In correspondence to me they highlighted the importance of confidentiality which basically meant that they couldn’t enter into any public debate on the merits of complaints so they would not confirm or deny that an investigation into a particular company is taking or has taken place and they would not tell me what the outcome of the complaint was!

-- We also couldn’t meet the criteria for the ‘no fault’ process of replacing managing agents under the Right to Manage (setting up a company to allow the replacement of the current agent with an agent of own choosing or self managing): we couldn’t meet the criteria;
+- We couldn’t meet the criteria for the ‘no fault’ process of replacing managing agents under the Right to Manage (setting up a company to allow the replacement of the current agent with an agent of own choosing or self managing): we couldn’t meet the criteria;

-- We also didn’t have enough owner-occupiers to establish are recognised Tenants Association.
+- We didn’t have enough owner-occupiers to set up a Residents Association.

 As if that weren’t bad enough, whilst the Housing Ombudsman (in 2006) stated that they could deal with complaints if they were about the landlord and tenant relationship (to include tenant, leaseholders, licensees and others who received services from landlords who belong to their schemes) our relationship with our agent was not one that fell into any of those categories!

 So all that redress and for a considerable amount of time, we couldn’t use any of it so where were we supposed to go from here when we had spent nearly 2 years trying to get our situation resolved?